Probabilistic Approach for Detection of High-Frequency Periodic Signals using an Event Camera: Description of the algorithm

 As was stated in the introduction, we consider only the positive events of the output.
 However, depending on the application and context, one can take the negative events instead, or consider both polarities.
 Therefore, the input of the algorithm is the list of positive events generated by the event camera

-where $t_{i}$ is the $i$-th event timestamp, $(x_{i},y_{i})$ is its pixel location and $k$ is the number of events.
+where $t_{i}$ is the $i$-th event timestamp, $(x_{i},y_{i})$ is its pixel coordinates, and $k$ is the number of events.
 We define the two following variables, which we keep constant along the algorithm: \begin{enumerate} \item $\delta:=$ the period of the signal we are looking for. \item $\epsilon:=$ the error we consider in the period of the signal.
-Typical value for this variable should be the expected rise time of the signal. \end{enumerate} As mentioned in the introduction, we use the notion of \textquotedbl time surface\textquotedbl .
-Namely, in the initialization of the algorithm, we define a $2D$ array which we initialize its entries arbitrarily to be some negative number, smaller than $-\delta-\epsilon$.
+Typical value for this variable should be the expected rise time of the signal. \end{enumerate} let $u,v$ be the dimensions of the event camera pixel array.
+As mentioned in the introduction, we use the notion of \textquotedbl time surface\textquotedbl .
+Namely, in the initialization of the algorithm, we define a $2D$ array of dimensions $u\times v$ which we initialize its entries arbitrarily to be some negative number, smaller than $-\delta-\epsilon$.
 We denote it by $TS$, and we update it along the algorithm to store the last timestamp of a positive event reported by each of the pixels.
-In addition, we define two $2D$ arrays, initialized to zero, which we denote by $Total$ and $Periodic$.
-These two arrays are the output of the algorithm.
-Using a for-loop going along $i=1,\ldots,k$, the algorithm implements the following orders: \begin{enumerate} \item $Total_{x_{i},y_{i}}:=Total_{x_{i},y_{i}}+1$. \item If $|t_{i}-TS_{x_{i},y_{i}}-\delta|<\epsilon$, then $Periodic_{x_{i},y_{i}}:=Periodic_{x_{i},y_{i}}+1$. \item $TS_{x_{i},y_{i}}:=t_{i}$. \end{enumerate} This building block of the algorithm by itself does not decide whether we have found the desired periodic signal.
-This is done afterwards, by picking the pixels that their associated entry in $Periodic$ surpassing a certain threshold, as described below.
+In addition, we define two $2D$ arrays of dimensions $u\times v$, initialized to zero, which we denote by $Total$ and $Periodic$.
+Now, using a for-loop going along $i=1,\ldots,k$, the algorithm implements 4 steps.
+Here are the first 3 of them: \begin{enumerate} \item $Total_{x_{i},y_{i}}:=Total_{x_{i},y_{i}}+1$. \item If $|t_{i}-TS_{x_{i},y_{i}}-\delta|<\epsilon$, then $Periodic_{x_{i},y_{i}}:=Periodic_{x_{i},y_{i}}+1$. \item $TS_{x_{i},y_{i}}:=t_{i}$. \end{enumerate} In order to present the final step, consider a certain pixel $(x,y)$ and denote